burak-inan/Private-Projects/online-library-backend/README.md

 # RWU Online Library
 - The Library Management System is a Spring Boot application developed using a functional programming style.
-- It provides a RESTful API for managing books, members, and borrowing transactions in a library.
+- It provides a RESTful API for managing books, movies, members, and borrowing transactions in a library.
 - The project uses PostgreSQL as the backend database.
 - It checks the database every day thanks to a scheduled method.
 Marks the top 10% of the most rented resources in the last 30 days as popular.
 Also takes back expired resources from members.